HamzahSheikh/card-game-api/README.md

 # ♠️♥️♦️♣️ Card Game Take Home Project ♠️♥️♦️♣️

-A simple REST API service that is used to play a simple game of cards.
-It was created in Java using the Spring Boot library.
+Built using Spring Boot, this REST API service facilitates a straightforward card game, handling deck dealing, player creation, and more.

 ### Assumptions
 Only one game can run at a time, thus it was implemented as a singleton